Cpu0 ELF linker

 RET to PC < 0, finished!

-Above test includes the printf format verification.
-Let’s check the result with PC program printf-stdarg-1.c output as follows,
+The above test includes verification of the printf format.
+Let’s check the result by comparing it with the output of the PC program printf-stdarg-1.c as follows,

 $ cd ~/git/lbt/exlbt/input